Himesh-29/MNIST-Project/README.md

    - Draw with your mouse or touch
    - Draw in the center for best results

-2. **Capture & Upload**
+2. **Get predictions**
-   - Take a screenshot of your drawing
+   - Click "Predict" to analyze your drawing
-   - Save as PNG or JPG
-   - Upload using the file uploader below
+   - See instant predictions with confidence scores
+   - View top 3 predictions with probabilities

 3. **View results**
-   - See instant predictions!
-   - Main prediction with confidence
+   - Main prediction with confidence percentage
-   - Top 3 predictions with probabilities
+   - Top 3 predictions ranked by confidence
-   - All probabilities (expandable)
+   - Processed image showing what the model sees

-4. **Clear** and start over!
+4. **Clear and repeat**
+   - Use "Clear Canvas" button to start over
+   - Draw new digits and compare results

 ## 📊 Model Details